zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

 - Image derived input function automated extraction
     - Contains code for DICOM reading and preprocessing
     - Extracts input functions from either the aorta or left ventricle
-    - Can be adapted for other segmentation tasks
+    - Can be adapted for other segmentation tasks via MOOSE

 - Vectorised Least Squares for the lp-ntPET model, see Normandin, M. D., Schiffer, W. K., & Morris, E. D. (2012).
 A linear model for estimation of neurotransmitter response profiles from dynamic PET data.
 NeuroImage, 59(3), 2689–2699. https://doi.org/10.1016/j.neuroimage.2011.07.002
     - Implemented to handle large datasets with GPU acceleration as an option
     - Use the basis function method with (weighted) least squares
+    - A non-negative least squares has also been included.
+Vectorisation for it is not possible.

+- A HYPR denoising implementation

 Most modules used can be installed via pip.
 For MOOSE, use ```pip install moosez```.
 See https://moosez.readthedocs.io/en/latest/installation.html#installing-via-pip.